 - Synergy achieves organizational vision and mission

 Pro-Tip: Synergy isn’t only achieved when two organizations work together for a common goal.
 Methodologies can have synergy, too.
 That’s what’s called hybrid methodologies.
-It’s taking two different ways to do something and uses parts of one and parts of the other for an innovative way to manage a project.
+It’s taking two different ways to do something and using parts of one and parts of the other for an innovative way to manage a project.

 Thanks for watching!